zackn9ne/make_jamf_vm/README.md

 # Make Jamf VM
-When you clone a VM, you can't enroll it into JAMF because the serial number of the previous one will be stuck in there.
-This lets you specify the SN of the cloned VM so you can enroll.
+When you are too lazy to edit the VMX file, and come up with a fake serial number and Model ID this does all of that for you.

 # What does this do
 * Generates a random serial number or you can set one